34 Top Shopify Stores to Imitate to Boost Sales & Customer Happiness

 To capture those ever-important customer reviews, they use Yotpo.

-Finally, Helix sets potential customers at ease with a constant reminder at the top of the page that they can count on “free, no contact delivery”.
-Free is always a selling point and, during a pandemic, the term ‘no contact’ has alleviated major consumer anxieties.
+Helix sets potential customers at ease with a constant reminder at the top of the page that they can count on “free, no contact delivery”.
+Free is always an excellent selling point.

 Miracle by Aloft